Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Message bodies only available in scope of incoming or outgoing messages

-Messages bodies available via `ReadonlyMemory<byte>` are only valid while in scope of incoming or outgoing message processing.
+Messages bodies available via `ReadOnlyMemory<byte>` are only valid while in scope of incoming or outgoing message processing.
 Once out of scope the data referenced is no longer valid.

 If access is still required outside the processing scope it is required to copy the message body while in scope.

 ### Message Mutators: Updating of message bodies

 The message mutator API for changing the message body has changed.
-Instead, of `UpdateMessage(byte[] body)` method `MutateIncomingTransportMessageContext` and `MutateOutgoingTransportMessageContext` expose `Body` property of type `ReadonlyMemory<T>`.
+Instead, of `UpdateMessage(byte[] body)` method `MutateIncomingTransportMessageContext` and `MutateOutgoingTransportMessageContext` expose `Body` property of type `ReadOnlyMemory<byte>`.

 Message mutators that replace the whole message body might be better of to be converted to a behavior.
-Via a [pipeline behavior](/nservicebus/pipeline/manipulate-with-behaviors.md).
-Via behavior it is possible to reduce allocations via [`ArrayPool<byte>`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1) or packages like [RecyclableMemoryStream](https://github.com/Microsoft/Microsoft.IO.RecyclableMemoryStream).
+With a [pipeline behavior](/nservicebus/pipeline/manipulate-with-behaviors.md) it is possible to reduce allocations via [`ArrayPool<byte>`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1) or packages like [RecyclableMemoryStream](https://github.com/Microsoft/Microsoft.IO.RecyclableMemoryStream).

 ### Serializers: Deserialization using ReadOnlyMemory of byte